kmcgillivray/typeguide.css/README.md

 # typeguide.css

 Typeguide.css makes well-crafted website typography simple with a solid foundation of font size proportions, line heights, and vertical spacing.
-It’s easily customizable, less than 1KB, and is guaranteed to impress your friends and your mom too.
+It’s easily customizable, responsive, less than 1KB, and guaranteed to impress your friends and your mom too.

 ## Getting started